Full Tuition Scholarships

 The Seegmiller Law Firm, headquartered in Newport Beach, serves those who need legal services in both California and Nevada.
 The Seegmiller scholarship is available to applicants from Korea looking to earn a LLM in Dispute Resolution in any of the five concentrations available including Mediation, Arbitration, Litigation, International Commercial Arbitration (ICA) or International Commercial Law and Arbitration (ICLA).

 Interested students should send a two-page letter explaining why they would like to be selected for the JAMS, BAC or Seegmiller Scholarship with their application.
 Each letter should be unique to the scholarship applied.
-Applications will be due on March 6, 2015.
+Scholarship applications will be due on March 6, 2015.
 Applicants are encouraged to apply early.

-In preparation for the LLM program, International LLM students may want to participate in Pepperdine's Legal English Gateway, offering a four-week Legal English intensive experience in July.
+In preparation for the LLM program, International LLM students may want to participate in Pepperdine's U.S. Law and Legal Writing Seminar, offering a four-week Legal English intensive experience in July.

-For additional information about the JAMS, BAC or Seegmiller Scholarship, or the Legal English Gateway program contact Marcelo Rosadilla at the Straus Institute office.
+For additional information about the JAMS Scholarship, BAC and Seegmiller scholarhip or the US Law and Legal Writing Seminar contact Marcelo Rosadilla at the Straus Institute.